WiseLibs/better-sqlite3/docs/api.md

 ### new Database(*path*, [*options*])

-TODO: test ANALYZE with stat4 enabled during compilation

-TODO: determine if the warnings in SQLITE_ENABLE_GEOPOLY can be ignored

 TODO: support :memory:

 Creates a new database connection.
 If the database file does not exist, it is created.
 This happens synchronously, which means you can start executing queries right away.